 - Enthusiasm.
 Try out new ideas, bravery around new things, and a culture of excitement about being a part of the team.

 - Decisiveness.
 Make clear and final decisions on time with the appropriate amount of information.

-You can always adapt the team leader role description to the circumstances, develop your team leader skills, or delegate authority to create other team leaders on your team.
+Want to be able to adapt the team leader role description to the circumstances, develop your team leader skills, or delegate authority to help your team embrace ownership, accountability, and responsibility?

 We have an entire AI-powered business blueprint that can help you lead, hire, productize, sell, and scale with automated service delivery and expert freelancers that does the work for you.